akrantz01/multiplayer-game-server/_sources/client.rst.txt

         :param string key: key to store the data at
         :param any value: value to be stored

+    .. js:method:: broadcast(id, x, y, z)

+        Broadcast a message with an id and position

+        :param string id: id of the object
+        :param number x: x coordinate of the object
+        :param number y: y coordinate of the object
+        :param number z: z coordinate of the object

     .. js:method:: isconnected()

         Check if the client has connected to the server